“Katie can come back and help repopulate the island.”

 Going on a retreat was not quite what I had expected.

 I had gone to Lindisfarne, a small tidal island off the northern Northumbrian coast, somewhere in the North Sea.
-It was nicknamed Holy Island in and as a result plagues of enthusiastic, middle aged, cagoule wearing explorers visit the island on a yearly basis, to see the ruins, visit the castle, inhale the sea air and make the Pilgrim’s walk across the sands, dodging the tides.
+It was nicknamed Holy Island as a result of the establishment of a monastery to convert the ‘wicked and barbarous’ people of Northumbria.

 The island is small, with only a population of 180, a fraction of which are Lindisfarne born and bred.
-The influx, one might say swarm of over 650,000 visitors and tourists every year give the impression of activity and residence.
-Of a quiet evening, when the Peter Storm catalogue models had left, more distinguished poultry was clearly identifiable than people.
+The influx of over 650,000 visitors and tourists every year give the impression of activity and residence.
+Of a quiet evening, when the Peter Storm catalogue models had left, more poultry was present than people.

-I had jokingly threated to befriend everyone on the island, as a way of overcoming my ‘retreat fatigue’, an imaginary term I had invented for pity.
+I had jokingly threated to befriend everyone on the island, as a way of undermining the rest that was the primary purpose of the trip.
 Thus, it was with great glee that I met George and George, my accidental guides to the island.
 Locals and both in their 80s, I spied them from the top of a grassy hill that I climbed each day to overlook both the coastline round to a harbour wall, into a small, sandy and shingled bay, where tide dependent boats either bobbed or sat at drunk angles in the sand, waiting to be retrieved by the waves.

-Nestled on a seat, in front of the vans and the business transactions were George and George, accompanied by a dog.
+Nestled on a seat, in front of the vans were George and George, accompanied by a dog.
 There was something wholly congruous about these men, as if they had been painted to fit into the landscape, whilst every other person stood in stark relief, clutching their large and very bulky DSLRs, certain that a National Geographic commission was only a couple of shots away.

 I paused for a moment, introduced myself and asked if I might take a photograph.
-They were obliging and kind, even though I then, too quickly produced an oversized DSLR from my bag, where I’d been feeling morally superior for hiding it (National Geographic still won’t take my calls).
+They were obliging and kind, even though I then, too quickly produced an oversized DSLR from my bag, where I’d been feeling morally superior for hiding it.

-Born on the Island and having lived well into their 80s so far, I asked about change, they talked with nostalgia of the time when there were six hundred people on the island which crucially housed nine pubs, all of which were open for 24 hours, presumably to allow the lobster fishermen to enjoy an after work drink, whenever the tide dictated that might be.
+Born on the Island and having lived well into their 80s, they talked with nostalgia of the time when there were six hundred people on the island which crucially housed nine pubs, all of which were open for 24 hours, presumably to allow the lobster fishermen to enjoy an after work drink, whenever the tide dictated that might be.

 The mildly terrifying suggestion that I return to repopulate took me by surprise, and was a joke from a friendly face – it was not an invitation from the gracious George and George, I should add, nor a dubious, Atwood-esq chat up line in the pub of a quiet evening.
 It was however, an expression of a broader sense that greater population would result in reclaiming an identity that had been lost, stronger protection against change that was happening to the population, rather than with.